Hallmarks of Optimization Trajectories in Neural Networks: Directional Exploration and Redundancy: A Tale of Hyperparameters

 Next, the mean directionality score (MDS) for this particular figure comes out to be $\omega=0.764$.
 To contextualize this value, we should remind ourselves that we are working in a space of $\sim 25.6$ million dimensions.
-This should serve to emphasize that network optimization trajectories are highly structured, and not merely random points in high-dimensions whose cosine similarity goes to zero.
+This should serve to emphasize that network optimization trajectories are highly structured, and not merely random points\footnote{In Section~\ref{app:random}, we analyze the relative trajectory map and MDS for a random walk/Brownian motion, and in comparison we find that (expectedly) the trajectory maps of neural networks are more directionally redundant.} in high-dimensions whose cosine similarity goes to zero.
 As a further note, the cosine similarity of two different instantiations of the ResNet50 parameters, from the same (and the usual) random initialization scheme, gives a value\footnote{A reason for this high value of cosine similarity is the presence of BatchNorm or LayerNorm learnable scale parameters, which are typically initialized to all ones.} of $0.374$.
 However, besides these comparisons, it is still somewhat unclear what the value of MDS tells us about the trajectory.
-In particular, we need to ask ourselves (i) How does it rank in comparison to possibly other trajectories? (ii) Is it a high enough value, or should we aim for something much larger? (iii) But since the maximum value of $\omega$ can be $1$ and since we have initialization in the mix here, obtaining such a value would not be so desirable as it would effectively mean the absence of any feature learning~\citep{chizat2020lazy}, which seems to be a critical component behind the success of deep learning.
+In particular, we need to ask ourselves (i) How does it rank in comparison to possibly other trajectories? (ii) Is it a high enough value, or should we aim for something much larger? (iii) But since the maximum value of $\omega$ can be $1$ and since we have initialization in the mix here, obtaining such a value would not be so desirable as it would effectively mean the absence of any feature learning~\citep{chizat2020lazy}, which seems to be a critical component\footnote{Also, a certain amount of directional exploration is crucial as evident from our analysis of the grokking~\citep{power2022grokking} phenomenon discussed in Section~\ref{app:grokking}.} behind deep learning's success. \looseness=-1